PGA LogoProject Gutenberg Australia

 MARC files

-As a result of an inquiry from Susan West, cataloguer at Stonnington Library in Victoria, and with lots of help and advice from Susan, we now have a MARC file available which most libraries in Australia can load into their catalogue.
-This means that when users browse the catalogue, titles included in our MARC file will show up as being available, with a direct link to the actual file at Project Gutenberg Australia.
+As a result of an inquiry in 2008 from Susan West, cataloguer at Stonnington Library in Victoria, and with lots of help and advice from Susan, we were able to create MARC files, covering about 1600 titles, which most libraries in Australia can load into their catalogue.
+This means that when users browse the catalogue, titles included in our MARC files will show up as being available, with a direct link to the actual ebook file at Project Gutenberg Australia.
+One MARC file includes detals of most of the 'Australiana' ebooks at Project Gutenberg Australia.
+Another file contain details of many other titles available from PGA.